uhh-lt/sensegram/experiment/README.md

 ## Training a model
 The best way to train your own sense model is with the `train.py` script.
 You will have to provide a tokenized corpus as input.
 For tokenization you can use the [preprocessing](corpora/preprocessing.py) script (it uses Treebank tokenizer and keeps numbers and punctuation in the text intact).

-If you run it with no parameters, it will print usage information:
+If you run `train.py` with no parameters, it will print usage information:

 ```
 [-h] [-cbow CBOW] [-size SIZE] [-window WINDOW]